bootdotdev/blog/content/news/roles-qvault-discord-server.md

 - they-them
 - ask-pronouns

+### Roles for notifications

+- notify-workshops
+- notify-morning-coffee

 ## Earned Roles

 There are several roles you will automatically earn through your activity within Qvault's courses and projects.
 In order to connect your discord account to your Qvault account so that roles can be properly assigned, run the following command.

 ```
-qvault sync {api_key}
+/sync {api_key}
 ```

-Where `{api_key}` is the API key for your account on the [Qvault website](https://boot.dev/), which you can change and update in your [settings](https://boot.dev/dashboard/settings).
+Where `{api_key}` is the API key for your account on the [Boot.dev website](https://boot.dev/), which you can change and update in your [settings](https://boot.dev/dashboard/settings).
 Here are the roles that you'll unlock automatically:

-- pupil - You've completed at least 3 exercises in any course
+- pupil - You've completed at least 25 exercises
-- scholar - You've completed at least 1 course
+- scholar - You've completed at least 100 exercises
-- sage - You've completed 4 or more courses
+- sage - You've completed 400 or more exercises

-If for any reason you didn't get a role auto-assigned that you've earned, just message one of the Qvault team members and they'll unlock it for you.
+If for any reason you didn't get a role auto-assigned that you've earned, just drop a message in the `#bug-reports` channel and the team will unlock it for you.

-Thanks for reading and welcome to our coding community if you're new!
+Thanks for reading and welcome to our coding community!